This post has been updated with new links and fresh mistakes. 😉

 Why do shorter Facebook posts work better?
 One of the reasons might be that they’re more concise and deliver the key message more quickly.

 This Facebook ad example by Target is minimalistic regarding both the ad image and copywriting.
 People could potentially like this ad more as it doesn’t require a big effort to read.

-However, if you’re creating a blog article promotion campaign, having a longer introductory ad copy might make more sense.
+However, if you’re creating a blog article promotion campaign, having more introductory copy might make sense.

-Here’s an example by Clanbeat, sharing one of their blog articles.
-The longer ad text helps to catch the reader’s attention and spark curiosity, so that they might be more interested in reading more.
+In this example from Clanbeat, the longer ad text helps to catch the reader’s attention and spark curiosity so that they will want to read more.

 13) Forgetting to Caption Video Ads